kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 certain fields.

 If unspecified in your type, a default ValidateUpdate will be provided by the apiserver-builder.
-Can be overriden by specifying the function `<ResourceType>Strategy.ValidateUpdate`.
+Can be overridden by specifying the function `<ResourceType>Strategy.ValidateUpdate`.

 *PrepareForUpdate*: Similar to PrepareForCreate, but for update operations.

 If unspecified in your type, a default PrepareForUpdate will be provided by the apiserver-builder.
-Can be overriden by specifying the function `<ResourceType>Strategy.PrepareForUpdate`.
+Can be overridden by specifying the function `<ResourceType>Strategy.PrepareForUpdate`.